 • Capital efficiency of our business model.
 We operate an asset-light business model and have achieved substantial revenue growth with limited capital requirements.
 Our business model enables us to avoid the costs, risks and capital requirements associated with sourcing merchandise or holding inventory.
 As a result, our growth has been highly capital efficient.
-We have been able to achieve this massive growth and scale while only using \$8 million of cumulative cash flow from operations from 2017 to 2019, aided by our positive working capital dynamics.
+We have been able to achieve this massive growth and scale by having net cumulative cash flow from operations of \$16 million from January 1, 2017 to September 30, 2020, aided by our positive cash float.